Chris Matombo

-Zwivhuya Chris Matombo (born 26 September 1993) is a South African soccer player who plays as a midfielder for Venda.
+Zwivhuya Chris Matombo (born 26 September 1993) is a South African professional soccer player who plays as a midfielder for JDR Stars.

 Career

 Matombo started his career with South African top flight side Kaizer Chiefs.
 In 2015, he signed for Chippa United in South Africa, but left due to disciplinary problems.
 In 2017, Matombo signed for Maltese second tier club Qormi after receiving interest from Lokeren in the Belgian top flight.
 In 2018, he signed for Black Leopards in the South African top flight.
 Before the second half of 2018–19, he signed for South African second tier team TTM.

 In 2019, Matombo returned to Qormi in the Maltese second tier.
 Before the second half of 2020–21, he signed for Maltese top flight outfit Senglea Athletic.
 In 2021, he signed for Venda in the South African second tier.
 On 2 October 2021, Matombo debuted for Venda during a 1–0 win over Uthongathi.